Academics

 Second grade students learn and think about the structure of the library space and the structure of the library’s organizational system.
 Second graders begin using different strategies and tools, such as shelf markers, to help them become more independent library users.
 Library class time is also used to expand on classroom studies, including work on realistic fiction.
 Students read and discuss realistic fiction picture books and explore what distinguishes a realistic fiction story from other genres of fiction.

-During library class time in the second semester, second grade students are encouraged to pursue their interests as they select books from an increasingly broad collection of picture books, chapter books, and nonfiction titles.
+During library class time in the second semester, second grade students are encouraged to pursue their interests as they select books from an increasingly broad collection of picture books, chapter books and nonfiction titles.
 In April, during National Poetry Month, second graders read and discuss poetry, focusing on narrative poems, and explore the library’s poetry section.
 As the year progresses, students are given more independence as they navigate the shared space and work towards becoming more effective and confident library users.

 • Literacy

-Students continued to develop as readers and writers through the culminating studies connected to the theme of Community.
-They examined the structures and elements of both narrative and informational nonfiction, as they thoughtfully discussed authors’ uses of details, description and dialogue.
-They read a variety of narrative texts and made interpretations about the more complex story elements of character development, plot, theme and point of view, and also participated in meaningful conversations to discuss those ideas.
-They then incorporated these craft skills into their own pieces.
-Integrated closely with their Community Study, the students then launched into an in-depth look at different forms of informational and opinion writing.
-The students explored the ways writers use facts and opinions to inform and persuade an audience.
-They looked at a variety of formats and text types to see how writers organize their writing.
-Spelling, decoding and grammatical skills were strengthened as students continued to explore word, sentence, and story structures across each unit.
+In the second semester of second grade, students continue to develop as readers and writers through the culminating studies connected to the yearlong theme of Community.
+They examine the structures and elements of both narrative and informational nonfiction, as they thoughtfully discuss authors’ uses of details, description and dialogue.
+Second grade writers also compose their own personal narratives, moving through the writing process more independently and using mentor texts to revise their writing.
+Students read a variety of narrative texts, making interpretations about the more complex story elements of character development, plot, theme and lessons learned and also participate in meaningful conversations to discuss those ideas.
+Students learn to analyze characters' traits and back up ideas with evidence from the text.
+Integrated closely with their Community study, students launch into an in-depth look at informational writing where they explore the ways writers use facts and opinions to inform their audience.
+Second grade literacy culminates with each student researching a change-maker of their choice and writing an expository text that reflects everything they learn about that individual and the memorable changes they made in their communities.

 • Mathematics